 In the future, when the retirement age of the old-age pension of the earnings-related pension system is linked to life expectancy as of those born in 1965, the retirement age of the national old-age pension will correspond to that of the earnings-related old-age pension.

-Claiming the pension funds you have earned in retirement
+Claim the pension you have earned in retirement

-If you have worked while drawing an old-age pension, you have earned new pension funds for that work.
-You have to apply for that pension separately once you have turned 68 years.
-Use the form for an old-age pension (7001e) to claim this pension.
+If you have worked while drawing an old-age pension, you have earned new pension for that work.
+You have to claim that pension separately once you have turned 68 years.
+Use the form for an old-age pension (7001e) to claim this new pension from the pension provider that is paying your current pension.